 Canon 700D, was replaced with two models, the 760D and 750D.
 Both of them have the same sensor, but the 760D’s body build is targeted towards a little more experienced photographers.
-The 700D on the other hand has an 18 million pixel sensor, a Hybrid AF system and a native ISO range of 100-12800.
+The 700D, on the other hand, has an 18 million pixel sensor, a Hybrid AF system and a native ISO range of 100-12800.

-The major things which differentiates the 700D with 760D and 750D is an increase in resolution and an improved autofocus system which aren’t much of a concern if you mainly shoot something like landscapes, and keep print sizes to below A3.
+The major things which differentiate the 700D with 760D and 750D is an increase in resolution and an improved autofocus system which aren’t much of a concern if you mainly shoot something like landscapes, and keep print sizes to below A3.

 Canon EOS 5D Mark III